nunobrum/spicelib/README.md

  It may be best to rename that subcircuit, since ltspice 24+ will not allow a 'local' subcircuit and a lib to refer to the same subcircuit name.
 You can only avoid renaming it if you no longer use the subcircuit under its original name.
- Know that executing any of the 'write' commands below creates a new subcircuit under a new name, called `{subcircuit_model_name}_{component_name}`, like `AD820_X1`, and sets the model of `X1` to `AD820_X1`.*
+ Know that executing any of the 'write' commands creates a new subcircuit under a new name, called `{subcircuit_model_name}_{component_name}`, like `AD820_X1`, and sets the model of `X1` to `AD820_X1`.*

 ```python